In this article, you’ll find answers to questions like:

 With smartphones and unlimited access to the internet, keeping children safe on the Web probably feels like a full-time job.
-On popular social media hubs, such as Snapchat and Instagram, children might share inappropriate photos, as well as experience cyberbullying.
-Even simple texting can become dangerous “sexting” if kids decide to view — or send — nude or semi-nude photos.
+On popular social media hubs, such as Snapchat and Instagram, children might share inappropriate photos and experience cyberbullying.
+Even simple texting can become dangerous sexting if kids decide to view — or send — nude or semi-nude photos.

 “Kids are using social media as a way to define their identity,” says Kimberly Sanders, a Palm Beach County parent of three and director of youth ministry at her church.
 “As parents and youth leaders, we need to help them set healthy boundaries and see their significance regardless of images, stories and comparisons on Instagram, Snapchat, etc.”

 Parents should watch for certain behaviors that might suggest your children have fallen prey to an online predator, such as finding inappropriate material on their computers or spotting unknown numbers on the phone bill, according to NetSmartz, a program of National Center for Missing & Exploited Children.
-If your child is becoming withdrawn and isolated from family and friends, or if he or she starts receiving mail, money or gifts from unknown people, take action.
+Take action If your child becomes withdrawn and isolated from family and friends or starts receiving mail, money or gifts from unknown people.

 Parents often wonder whether it’s appropriate to allow access to cell phones, computers or tablets — and how much.

-“If you see your child hiding their internet usage on the phone, tablet or gaming system, they might be doing something they don’t want you to see,” says Gregory Schiller, assistant state attorney with Palm Beach County’s Special Victims Unit – Sexual Predator Enforcement.
+“If you see your child hiding their internet usage on the phone, tablet or gaming system, they might be doing something they don’t want you to see,” says Gregory Schiller, former assistant state attorney with Palm Beach County’s Special Victims Unit.
 “If your child is using the internet when they should be sleeping . . . they might be engaged in risky online behavior.”

 A good option is non-smartphones limited to only calls and texts, Schiller says.
 Keep internet-accessible devices in a group area of the home and turn off Wi-Fi at night.

-Open communication with your child, dependent on age and development, is critical, says Nancy A. McBride, executive director of Florida outreach for the National Center for Missing & Exploited Children.
-“Being open encourages a meaningful dialogue between you and your child,” she says.
+Open communication with your child, dependent on age and development, is critical, says Nancy A. McBride, former executive director of Outreach for the Florida regional office of the National Center for Missing & Exploited Children.
+“Being open encourages a meaningful dialogue,” she says.

 McBride suggests asking your child these questions: